Piefayth/tunapond/README.md

 ### Submit
 `POST /submit`

 Submit a sample of SHA hashes to the server.
-Currently the expectation is that all hashes with 8 zeroes and above are sent, but this is not yet enforced.
+Currently the expectation is that all hashes with `work.min_zeroes` and above are sent.
 There is no client distinction between "sampled" hashes that are used for measuring hashrate and true new blocks being found.
 This distinction is handled on the server.
 Any number of entries, including 0, is acceptable.

 #### Request
 ```json